How to Get Your 2011 Taxes Done Free Without the Headaches

 I fully understand that.
-When I do my taxes, I get in a horrible mood, and tell people to stay away from me that day.
-Just the idea of taxes practically gives me a headache.
+When I do my taxes, I used to get in a horrible mood, and tell people to stay away from me that day.
+Just the idea of taxes practically gave me a headache.

 In my hub, My Experience as a Tax Preparer, I showed you what I learned about how taxes are prepared at the tax preparation services.
 There is a few weeks of training followed by an onslaught of taxes to prepare, and after a month or so, many of the employees are laid off.
 What does this mean?
 It means that there is a lot of turnover in the place.
 More importantly, it means that the person who is preparing your taxes probably doesn't know much more about taxes than you do.
 At least you can compare your taxes to what was done last year.